-The research interests of William D. Freeman, M.D., include intracranial hemorrhage, specifically subarachnoid hemorrhage; comprehensive organ physiology; and management of patients with neurological disorders in the intensive care unit and hospital.
+The research interests of William D. Freeman, M.D., include stroke and brain injury, specifically subarachnoid hemorrhage.
+Dr. Freeman is a world expert in management of neurological disorders in the intensive care unit (ICU) and hospital.
 He has special interests in precision medicine and pharmacogenomics of subarachnoid hemorrhage, stroke systems of care redesign, and value-based health care delivery (health care economics).

 - Precision medicine